yannam-hema/netflix-gpt/README.md

 custom hook for now playing movies create a movie slice updated store with movie data
+Created GPTSearch button in browse page
+After clicking on GptSearch Button navigate to gptsearch page Created search bar to search any type of movies Integrated open api key to fetch movie results based on search value search for movies
+And finally displaying it in the gpt search page
 # Mainconatainer
 fetch data for trailer viedo
 update store with trailer viedo